wingo/stringrefs/README.md

 JS strings are immutable, so WebAssembly strings should also be immutable.

-#### No `get-char-at` method

-A JavaScript string stores its length in 16-bit code units, not unicode scalar values.
-In the general case, getting the *n*th USV from a string requires parsing all preceding code units.
-We would not want to design an API that would encourage straightforward uses (e.g. looping over unicode scalar values) to run in quadratic time.

 #### Polymorphism

-JS engines typically represent strings in many different ways: strings which are "narrow" (in which all code units are in [0,0xFF] and so need only one byte per code unit) or "wide" (two bytes per code unit), rope strings or not, string slices or not, and external or not.
+JS engines typically represent strings in many different ways: strings which are "narrow" (in which all code units are in [0,0xFF] and can use a fixed-width encoding with only one byte per code unit) or "wide" (two bytes per code unit, 1 or 2 code units per codepoint), rope strings or not, string slices or not, and external or not.
 That's at least 16 different kinds of strings.

 JavaScript can mitigate this polymorphism to a degree via adaptive compilation, which can devirtualize based on the kind of strings seen at